Coronavirus – business support and advice

-The Government has introduced a 3 tier local Covid alert system, which sets out restrictions residents, workers and businesses must adhere to depending on the alert level in the local area.
+The government has reintroduced a 3 tier local covid alert system, which sets out restrictions residents, workers and businesses must adhere to depending on the alert level in the local area.

 Businesses must implement the working practices set out for their workplace or industry.

 You must make sure that the risk assessment for your business is undertaken and addresses the risks of covid-19, using the guidance to inform your decisions and control measures.